jiarong/VirSorter2/README.md

 #### Q: Why am I getting many false positives (non-viral sequences)?

 A: The default score cutoff (0.5) has high sensitivity but also brings in many non-viral sequences.
 For phages, we recommend using [checkV](https://bitbucket.org/berkeleylab/checkv/src/master) to remove those non-viral sequences following this [protocol](link).
-See more details in the answer to Q1 - [how can I pick a score cutoff](#Q-how-can-i-pick-a-score-cutoff).
+See more details in the answer to the [how should I pick a score cutoff](#Q-how-should-i-pick-a-score-cutoff).

 #### Q: Why are fully viral sequences (ending with ||full) trimmed?

 A: There are three situations that a fully viral sequence can be trimmed.
 1) VirSorter2 is based on genes called by prodigal.
-A few bases overhang beyond the first and last gene are ignored by prodigal and also VirSorter2 by default; 2) Circular sequences are usually split in the middle of a gene and have duplicate segments.
+A few bases overhang beyond the first and last gene are ignored by prodigal and also ignored VirSorter2 by default; 2) Circular sequences are usually split in the middle of a gene and have duplicate segments.
 VirSorter2 trims the duplicate segments and fixes the split gene by moving the partial gene the start to the end.
 3) fully viral sequences only means the whole sequence has strong viral signal (score >=0.95 by default), but VirSorter2 still applies an end trimming step (10% of genes on each end) on them to find the optimal viral segments (longest within 95% of peak score by default).
 Again, the "full" sequences trimmed by the end trimming step should not be interpreted as provirus, since genes that have low impact on score, such as unknown gene or genes shared by host and virus, could be trimmed.
 If you prefer the full sequences (ending with ||full) not to be trimmed and leave it to specialized tools such as checkV, you can use `--keep-original-seq` option.

 # Acknowledgement
 VirSorter 2 is jointly developed by the Sullivan Lab at Ohio State University (https://u.osu.edu/viruslab/) and the Viral Genomics Group at the DOE Joint Genome Institute (https://jgi.doe.gov/our-science/scientists-jgi/viral-genomics/).
 Funding was provided by NSF (#OCE1829831, #ABI1758974), the U.S. Department of Energy (#DE-SC0020173), and the Gordon and Betty Moore Foundation (#3790).
 The work conducted by the U.S. Department of Energy Joint Genome Institute is supported by the Office of Science of the U.S. Department of Energy under contract no. DE-AC02-05CH11231.